 Inequality & Poverty blog posts

-Principal Consultant Cornelia-Madalina Suta shares three key policy areas that policymakers must consider if countries are to ‘build back better’ in a just and gender inclusive way.
+Principal Economist Cornelia-Madalina Suta shares three key policy areas that policymakers must consider if countries are to ensure just and gender inclusive economic recovery from Covid-19 in the long-run.

 Project Manager Jen Dicks calls for a joined-up Government approach that tackles the fuel poverty and cost-of-living crisis whilst also achieving levelling up and net zero commitments.
 Jen argues that 2022 presents a unique opportunity for the UK to manage a green economic recove…